Student Success and Graduation

 Minors and Certificates

-Certificate programs differ from baccalaureate majors and minors in their emphasis on practical and applied uses of knowledge in a specific area of human enterprise.
+Most certificate programs differ from baccalaureate majors and minors in their emphasis on practical and applied uses of knowledge in a specific area of human enterprise.
 Certificates may only be earned concurrently with or following the award of the baccalaureate degree.
-Certificate programs require at least 18 units of course work, of which at least 15 units must be upper-division.
-Courses taken to fulfill the requirements for the baccalaureate may also be applied to certificate requirements.
+Certificate programs require at least 12 units of coursework, of which at least 9 units must be upper-division.
+Courses taken to fulfill the requirements for the baccalaureate degree may also be applied to certificate requirements.
 A maximum of two 500-level courses, taken by eligible students in their senior year, may be applied to a baccalaureate certificate program.
-Extension and/or transfer credit may comprise no more than one-fourth of the course work used to meet baccalaureate certificate requirements.
-A grade point average of at least 2.0 must be maintained in the certificate program’s course work.
-Courses taken to fulfill the Bachelor’s degree may also be applied to certificate requirements.
+Extension and/or transfer credit may comprise no more than one-fourth of the coursework used to meet baccalaureate certificate requirements.
+A grade point average of at least 2.0 must be maintained in the certificate program’s coursework.
 Note that the award of a certificate will be reflected on your transcript, not on your diploma; a separate certificate document will be issued.
 Students must declare all degree objectives before reaching 90 units.

 Additional Baccalaureate Degrees